Vindulamj/IntersectionZoo-Docs/docs/source/rllib_integration.rst

 one can either sample a single task uniformly at random with ``.sample()`` or list all possible single tasks exhaustively with ``.list_tasks()``.

-The intersections used with IntersectionZoo can either be real-world intersections provided with IntersectionZoo.
-The intersection SUMO network file datasets of 10 cities can be found `here <https://drive.google.com/drive/folders/1y3W83MPfnt9mSFGbg8L9TLHTXElXvcHs>`_.
+The intersections used with IntersectionZoo can be real-world intersections provided with IntersectionZoo.
+The SUMO network files of these intersections in the 10 cities can be found `here <https://drive.google.com/drive/folders/1y3W83MPfnt9mSFGbg8L9TLHTXElXvcHs>`_.
 Once downloaded, they should be placed in the dataset folder.
-Once configured, further traffic scenario variations can be generated using ``PathTaskContext``.
+Then, further traffic scenario variations can be generated using ``PathTaskContext``.

 ``PathTaskContext`` define real-world intersections with:

 - ``single_approach``: how to simulate the intersection.
-If the strings "A", "B", "C", "D" is used only a one incoming and outgoing approach of the intersection is simulated. if set to "True" each incoming and outgoing approach pair will be simulated seperately, and if "False" all of them at the same time woill be used.
+If the strings "A", "B", "C", "D" is used only a one incoming and outgoing approach of the intersection is simulated.
+If set to "True" each incoming and outgoing approach pair will be simulated seperately, and if "False" all of them at the same time will be used.
 Note that if not all approaches are used,  unprotected left turns will not be simulated and the intersection will be simplified.
 - ``penetration_rate``: the proportion of vehicles controlled by the learned policy (any value between 0 to 1).
 - ``temperature_humidity``: a string indicating the temperature and humidity for the defined traffic scenario (format: temperature_humidity).
 - ``electric_or_regular``: what type of setup to use in term of having electric vehicles vs internal combustion engine vehicles.
 Use keywords REGULAR for internal combustion engine vehicles, ELECTRIC for electric vehicles.